GuillaumeDupuy/CTF/CTFLearn/CTFLearn__misc.md

 # QR Code

-Scan the QR Code, recover the string encoded on base64, convert with [Cyberchef](https://gchq.github.io/CyberChef/), recover the string
+Scan the QR Code, recover the string encoded on base64, convert with [Cyberchef](https://gchq.github.io/CyberChef/), use rot13 in the string on [Dcode](https://www.dcode.fr/chiffre-rot-13) and finally you get the flag

 <details>